 The initial public offering price of our common stock in this offering is considerably more than the net tangible book value per share of our outstanding common stock.
-Investors purchasing shares of common stock in this offering will pay a price that substantially exceeds the value of our tangible assets after subtracting liabilities.
-As a result, investors in this offering will:

-- ø incur immediate dilution of \$9.85 per share, based on an assumed initial public offering price of \$15.00 per share; - Ø contribute 82.3% of the total amount invested to date to fund our company based on an assumed initial offering price to the public of \$15.00 per share; - ø but will own only 34.6% of the shares of common stock outstanding after the offering. - These percentages do not give effect to the exercise of options and warrants to purchase up to an aggregate of 7,916,710 shares of common stock.
+Investors purchasing shares of ø incur immediate dilution of \$9.93 per share, based on an assumed initial public offering price of \$15.00 per share;

+- Ø contribute 82.4% of the total amount invested to date to fund our company based on an assumed initial offering price to the public of \$15.00 per share; - ø but will own only 34.6% of the shares of common stock outstanding after the offering.

+These percentages do not give effect to the exercise of options and warrants to purchase up to an aggregate of 7,922,710 shares of common stock.
 See "Dilution."